tharzen/php-interpreter/README.md

 ![Interpreter Architecture](https://i.imgur.com/kQoklz4.png)

-This interpreter accepts PHP source code and return results after executing it.
+This interpreter is a abstract syntax tree interpreter which reads PHP source code and return results after executing it.
 ```typescript
 import { Interpreter } from "./interpreter";
 const php = `<?php $a = 1; $a = $d = true; ?>`;